By: Thomas Kearney, NFI Certified Master Hearth Professional

 Wood

 Wood decking is highly combustible.
-In most cases, we recommend purchasing a gas fire pit for wood decks.
+In most cases, we recommend purchasing a gas fire pit for your wood deck.

-Most wood burning fire pits are not safe for wood decks.
+Most wood burning fire pits are not safe for wooden decks.
 Some, however, are pre-approved by the manufacturer.

 Composite Material

-Composite decks are also highly combustible.
+Composite decks are also combustible.
 They're made from wood, wood particles, plastic, and recycled materials.

 Popular examples of composite decking include Trex® and TimberTech® brands.